adnankarim/Tv_Script_Generation_RNN/README.md

 ## What did I do?
 Downloaded the data and the notebook with the outline and basic tests.
 I implemented data loading and pre-processing as well as the RNN network.
+Trained the model until losses were such that further training might overfit the model.
 At the end I provided the Starting character from which the dialogues start taking place.